youcode-in/Edge-AI-powered-Women-Violence-Detection/README.md

 2. Clone the repository preferably in `$DEEPSTREAM_DIR/sources/apps/sample_apps`.

+3.Download the Nvidia deepstream pose estimation models at https://drive.google.com/drive/folders/1vNVxDTPC-mRLIQcQ91gEjxit0aNLeIGU?usp=sharing

-3. Replace the OSD binaries (x86 or Jetson) in `$DEEPSTREAM_DIR/libs` with the ones provided in this repository under `bin/`.
+4. Replace the OSD binaries (x86 or Jetson) in `$DEEPSTREAM_DIR/libs` with the ones provided in this repository under `bin/`.
 Please note that these are not inter-compatible across platforms.

-4. Compile the program
+5. Compile the program

  ```
   $ cd deepstream-pose-estimation/